stid/APPLE-1-ReplicaDue/README.md

 ## How it works
 A 65C02S (modern version of the original 6502) is wired on a breadboard.
 The 6502 is a very simple kind of CPU in terms of I/O and the modern version allow us to suspend the clock at any time in LOW / HIGH state.

 There are 16 Address Pins (A0-A15) each mapping a bit (HIGH/LOW) of an address word.
-This is how 6502 tell us what address he want to read or write to (RAM/ROM, IO dedicated address spaces).
+This is how 6502 tell us which address he want to read or write to (RAM/ROM, IO dedicated address spaces).
 The state of this pins may change at every clock cycle.

 Other 8 pins will carry or expect the 1 Byte data to be stored or read to / from the address above.

 The CPU tell the external world if the data is in read or write state via R/W pin (HIGH=Expect data IN, LOW=Send data OUT).

-This is it.
+That's it.
 This is all you need to interact with a 6502.
 The CPU expect a clock signal (HIGH/LOW) on pin 37 (PHI2).
 The modern version of 6502 is able to suspend any activity for an unlimited period of time during a clock cycle, both in LOW or HIGH state (was a little bit more hard with the original CPU).
 This make a perfect fit to let us drive the CPU via something different from a crystal, in our case, an Arduino, debug any single clock cycle and keep things in sync.

 Knowing the address space where the Apple 1 was mapping the different IO  (Ram / ROM / KEYB / DSP), we can simulate the external interfaces (in fact a PIA 6821) and send back & forth as needed the related data via 6502 data bus.
 That's it.